News Creators & Young Audiences

 Selected findings from the research

-There is a diverse ecosystem of creators in young people’s feeds Young people’s feeds include a wide range of creator types: familiar faces that feel personal, educators and experts, large-scale news-like producers, political commentators, and niche or local sense-makers.
+There is a diverse ecosystem of creators in young people’s feeds Young people’s feeds include a wide range of creator types: familiar faces that feel personal, educators and experts, news-like producers, political commentators, and niche or local sense-makers.
 These categories are fluid and sometimes overlap.
 The relevance of a creator is tied to how well they can translate issues in ways that feel engaging and understandable for people.

 Trusted creators are seen as authentic, consistent, and transparent Creators build trust by appearing genuine, sharing personal experiences, and maintaining a consistent personal brand over time.
 Shared values are an important part of why some young people like a certain creator, but overly polarised or simplistic messages can also undermine trust.
 Many people appreciate when creators show their sources, correct mistakes openly, and acknowledge uncertainty.